0xcatalysis/docs/docs/catalysis-core/network/05-integration.md

 ### 🔹 Step 3: Operator Registration

-Operators must install the Lumos CLI and register themselves with the AVS using:
+Operators must install the Lumos CLI and register themselves with the SSN using:

 ```bash
 lumos network register operator --flags